github/maintainermonth/README.md

 #### Using the CLI

-Stop the app if you already have it running
+Stop the app if you already have it running.

 ```
 npm run build && npm run test:e2e